 Introduction to Business will familiarize students with the functional areas within a business.
 Students will learn about the business environment, principles and motives of business people and institutions, business vocabulary, marketing tools, and managerial skills.
-A critical thinking process will be used to understand better entrepreneurship, forms of business ownership, accounting, production, marketing, finance, management, business ethics, computers, international business, human relations, law, and diversity issues.
-This and the Business Computer Applications course will help students prepare for the upper-level business courses offered in the Little Miami Business Academy.
+A critical thinking process will be used to understand better entrepreneurship, forms of business ownership, accounting, production, marketing, management, business finance. ethics. international business, computers, human relations, law, and diversity issues.
+Introduction to Business will help students prepare for the upper-level business courses offered in the Little Miami Business Academy.